 When it comes to coding, every individual has their likes and dislikes.
-Some like their braces on a new line, some don’t.
-Some like their IDEs blinding white, some like them blackhole black.
+Some like their braces on a new line, and some don’t.
+Some like their IDEs blinding white, and some like them blackhole black.

-Oh, and the best part, it’s free.
+Oh, and the best part is, it’s free.

 Visual Studio Code

-It also features built-in FTP/SFTP services, Git integration and many code-formatting shortcuts that will make your life as a programmer way easier.
+It also features built-in FTP/SFTP services, Git integration and many code-formatting shortcuts that will make your life as a programmer easier.
 It is debug-ready for almost all programming languages.

 NetBeans has everything you could ask for in an IDE.
 An all-powerful package that is completely free to use.

 CLion is an IDE for C/C++, which is extremely beginner friendly.
-It comes with automatic headers and pre-written classes which can save time or fix silly mistakes.
+It comes with automatic headers and pre-written classes, which can save time or fix silly mistakes.
 Variables are also colour coded so that you can easily identify and find them.

 All that goodness, however, comes at a price.
 For the standard IDE, CLion is $199.00.
-The All Products Pack includes complete access to other IDE’s such as Resharper Ultimate and IntelliJ IDEA ultimate and is $649.00 a year.
+The All Products Pack includes complete access to other IDEs, such as Resharper Ultimate and IntelliJ IDEA Ultimate and is $649.00 a year.

 The sheer ease of use offered by Nano merely is unmatched.
-It can open any file, any text, any programming language.
-You can write any file in any extension or programming language just by typing in a single command in your terminal.
+It can open any file, any text, and any programming language.
+You can write any file in any extension or programming language by typing in a single command in your terminal.